GeoStat-Framework/GSTools/docs/source/tutorial_01_cov.rst

 Tutorial 1: The Covariance Model
 ================================

-One of the core-features of GSTools is the powerfull :any:`CovModel` class, which allows to easy define covariance models by yourself.
-The resulting models provide a bunch of nice features to explore the covariance model.
+One of the core-features of GSTools is the powerful :any:`CovModel` class, which allows you to easily define arbitrary covariance models by yourself.
+The resulting models provide a bunch of nice features to explore the covariance models.

-Theoretical basics
+Theoretical Basics
 ------------------

 A covariance model is used to characterize the